Meet our Staff

 Brian G. Henning

-Dr. Henning (he/him/his) is Professor of Philosophy and of Environmental Studies & Sciences at Gonzaga University and is the inaugural director and founder of the Gonzaga Institute for Climate, Water, and the Environment.
+Dr. Henning (he/him/his) is Professor of Philosophy and of Environmental Studies & Science at Gonzaga University and is the inaugural director and founder of the Gonzaga Institute for Climate, Water, and the Environment.
 Originally from Boise, Idaho, Dr. Henning joined Gonzaga’s faculty in 2008.
-He earned a B.A. sum cum laude from Seattle University and an M.A., M.Phil., and Ph.D. from Fordham University.
-An award-winning author, Dr. Henning has written or edited more than 13 books and 39 articles and chapters, including Riders in the Storm: Ethics in an Age of Climate Change (Anselm 2015), Climate Change Ethics and the Non-human World (Routledge 2020), and Value, Beauty, and Nature (SUNY 2023).
-He has delivered more than 180 talks to general and academic audiences in North America, Europe, and Asia.
+He earned a B.A. summa cum laude from Seattle University and an M.A., M.Phil., and Ph.D. from Fordham University.
+An award-winning author, Dr. Henning has written or edited 17 books and 45 articles, chapters, and reports, including Riders in the Storm: Ethics in an Age of Climate Change (Anselm 2015), Climate Change Ethics and the Non-human World (Routledge 2020), and Value, Beauty, and Nature (SUNY 2023).
+He has delivered more than 200 talks to general and academic audiences in North America, Europe, and Asia.
+Over the course of his career, Dr. Henning has been awarded more than $25 million dollars in grants.

 Director Henning can be reached at henning@gonzaga.edu.
 For more on his work, visit https://connect.gonzaga.edu/henning.